Habiesu/Habiesu/README.md

-- 👋 Hi, I’m @Habiesu
+- 👋 Hi, I’m @Habiesu.
-- 👀 I’m interested in learn python as first language
-- 🍙 I speak spanish as main language but i can try to speak english
+- 🍙 I speak spanish as main language but i can understand english too.
-- 🌱 I’m currently learning Python xd
 - 📫 How to reach me: habiesu.github@gmail.com